ruuda/noblit/doc/disk-format.md

 traverse the individual B+ trees, and do a merge sort of the results on the fly.
 Noblit accumulates new datoms in memory first.
 When there is enough new data, it writes a new, immutable B+ tree to disk.
-To prevent the number of B+ trees from growing, too large, trees are occasionally merged into larger trees.
+To prevent the number of B+ trees from growing too large, trees are occasionally merged into larger trees.
 The old smaller trees can then be garbage collected.

 ## The Heap